GoogleCloudPlatform/community/tutorials/web-instrumentation/index.md

 cd  ..
 ```

-1. Build the app Docker image and push it to the GCR:
+1. Build the app Docker image and push it to GCR:

 ```shell
 gcloud builds submit